anjalirawat02/urlshortning-/README.md

-# This is the Project for url shortning.
+# URL Shortning Service
-## The following will guide you to get used my Url Shortner..
+## Follow these steps for creating Url Shortner
-Welcome to the URL-shortener wiki!
+Welcome to the URL-shortener Service.
 This is a site created in PHP that will shorten the given long URL to a URL with a fewer alphanumeric characters randomly with a fixed size and while clicked will redirect to the original site...
 ### Download the xampp server from google
 It conatains the apache server and mysql so first start them by going in xampp control.